-IR sensor technology improves accuracy of touch responses during operant behavior.
+IR sensor technology improves the accuracy of touch responses during operant rodent behavior.

-Touch screen methods have become both an efficient and powerful tool to test cognition and other operant behavior in mice and rats.
-Our Touch Panel operant chamber is fully automated with unique infrared (IR) sensors located at the top right and top left corners of the 15-inch touch screen.
-The IR sensors greatly improve the accuracy of recorded touch responses because there is no minimum force requirement to detect a response.
-Additionally, the Operant TaskStudio software, users can easily create their own operant behavior tests, and switch between a variety of different tasks within a single session.
+Touch screen methods have become both an efficient and powerful tool to test cognition and other operant behaviors in mice and rats.
+Our Touch Panel operant conditioning chamber is fully automated with unique infrared (IR) sensors located at the top right and top left corners of the 15-inch touch screen.
+The IR sensors greatly improve the accuracy of recorded touch responses because there is no minimum force required to detect a response.
+Additionally, the Operant TaskStudio software, users can easily create their own operant behavior tests and switch between a variety of different tasks within a single session.

 - IR sensor technology improves the sensitivity of detected touch responses from mice and rats, improving the quality and reliability of your data.

 - Fully automated hardware and software improves the efficiency of data collection and removes experimenter bias.

 - The unique trapezoidal design makes it easier for mice and rats to focus on the desired task, decreasing learning time.

 - Also compatible with monkeys/humans